AdobeDocs/certification.en/help/certifications/aw/aw-renew.md

 * Given a situation, identify an opportunity to reduce data flow through a scenario.
 * Given an example of the number of bundles shown on a search module and a following aggregator, explain the changes in the number of operations processed and displayed by the bundle inspector.
 * Given an example of an error 403:forbidden, correctly select the origin of the error message and cause
-* Identify the appropriate usage of References and Collections on Workfront Search and Read modules.
+* Identify the appropriate usage of References and Collections on [!DNL Workfront] Search and Read modules.

 Section 3: Testing and Error Handling (15%)